Plumsail/documents-docs/source/flow/how-tos/documents/create-docx-from-template.rst

-How to create DOCX document from template in Microsoft Flow, Azure Logic Apps and PowerApps
+How to create DOCX document from template in Power Automate (Microsoft Flow), Azure Logic Apps and PowerApps
 ===========================================================================================
 Let’s suppose you want to automate the generation of invoices in your company.
-By going through this article you will learn how to create a DOCX document from a template using `Create DOCX Document from Template`_ action from `Plumsail Documents connector <https://plumsail.com/documents/>`_ in  Microsoft Flow and Azure Logic Apps.
+By going through this article you will learn how to create a DOCX document from a template using `Create DOCX Document from Template`_ action from `Plumsail Documents connector <https://plumsail.com/documents/>`_ in  Power Automate (Microsoft Flow) and Azure Logic Apps.

 Probably you have some third party system, where you create data for invoices.
-Then you get this data in Microsoft Flow, apply it to our invoice template and generate a new document.
+Then you get this data in Power Automate (Microsoft Flow), apply it to our invoice template and generate a new document.

 This is how the final document will look in our case:

 |invoice-result-document|

 Our template and result document have to be stored somewhere.
-Microsoft Flow has a lot of connectors for different systems.
+Power Automate (Microsoft Flow) has a lot of connectors for different systems.
 Here are just a few of them:

 - SharePoint
 - Box